DANS-KNAW/dd-dataverse-authenticator/docs/index.md

     dd-dataverse-authenticator { server | check }

 DESCRIPTION
 -----------

-Service that authenticates Dataverse users using account credentials
+Service that authenticates Dataverse users by their account credentials.
+It is basically an extension of the Dataverse API.
+This service is to be configured to have direct read access to the Dataverse database.
+The interface is very simple: a `POST` request with basic authentication.
+If the user is successfully authenticated a `204 No Content` response is returned, if the authentication failed `403 Forbidden` and sending no credentials results in `401 Unauthorized` with the `WWW-Authenticate` header set to `Basic`.

 ARGUMENTS
 ---------